Sri Lankan rupee ends steady as remittances offset importer dollar demand

-BRIEF-Fund managed by Pragma Inkaso buys debt portfolio of 73.8 mln zlotys

-* SAID ON WEDNESDAY THAT ITS FUND ACQUIRED DEBT PORTFOLIO OF NOMINAL VALUE OF 73.8 MLN ZLOTYS

-COLOMBO, June 12 The Sri Lankan rupee ended steady on Monday as inward remittances offset dollar demand from importers, dealers said.
+COLOMBO, June 12 (Reuters) - The Sri Lankan rupee ended steady on Monday as inward remittances offset dollar demand from importers, dealers said.

 Rupee forwards were active, with spot-next forwards closing at 152.85/90 per dollar, unchanged from Friday's close.